-You may deduct ordinary and necessary auto and travel expenses related to your rental activities, including 50% of meal expenses incurred while traveling away from home.
+You can deduct ordinary and necessary auto and travel expenses related to your rental activities, including 50% of meal expenses incurred while traveling away from home.
 You generally can either deduct your actual expenses or take the standard mileage rate.
-You must use actual expenses if you use more than one vehicle simultaneously in your rental activities (as in fleet operations).
+You must use actual expenses if you used more than four vehicles simultaneously in your rental activities (as in fleet operations).
 You cannot use actual expenses for a leased vehicle if you previously used the standard mileage rate for that vehicle.

-You can use the standard mileage rate for 2003 only if:
+You can use the standard mileage rate for 2004 only if:

-- You owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service or - You leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).
+- You owned the vehicle and used the standard mileage rate for the first year you placed the vehicle in service, or - You leased the vehicle and are using the standard mileage rate for the entire lease period (except the period, if any, before 1998).